 Our contribution to making this happen How we will measure our progress An increase in activities which support young people with complex needs to achieve and sustain a positive transition into young adulthood and make safer and informed % increase in young people with additional needs with an identified positive post school destination lifestyle choices Young people report their school encourages them to make healthy lifestyle choices.
-Policy and processes to support children and young people to remain in a positive care placement until they are ready to move on and / or good quality accommodation with options to support their needs.
+Policy and processes to support children and young people to remain in a positive care placement until they are ready to move on and or good quality accommodation with options to support their needs.
 Number of young people involved in ERC Youth Participatory Budget process An increase in activities which support young people to achieve and sustain a positive transition from school into further or higher education, training, or work. % increase in looked after Children and Young People participating in Champions Board and Mini Champs activity

-Services that promote the UNCRC and

-opportunities for children and young people to

-be involved in decision making concerning

-their life, health and community.
+Services that promote the UNCRC and opportunities for children and young people to be involved in decision making concerning their life, health and community.

-ı

 Priority 8.
-Reducing the impact of poverty on children and families

-Our contribution to making this happen How we will measure our progress Frontline staff recognise the signs of poverty. % increase in FYE scheme take up Children and their families have opportunity to be involved in shaping local policies and % increase in uptake of free ELC for eligible two year olds measures to reduce the social and economic impact of poverty Family Firm participation rates % of pupils entering positive destinations

-Priority 9.
-Upskilling our children's services workforce

-Our contribution to making this happen How we will measure our progress A workforce who can provide appropriate and proportionate mental health responses for children and young people and have the confidence to support families most in need.
-Number of engagement/feedback session with parents/carers and young people's groups A speech, language and communication informed workforce.
-Staff report that they are more knowledgeable and skilled to support mental wellbeing and trauma.
-A community and workforce which promotes, encourages and supports healthy relationships, tolerance and inclusion.
-Relational based practice
+Reducing the impac et of poverty on children and families Our contribution to making this happen How we will measure our progress Frontline staff recognise the signs of poverty. % increase in FYE scheme take up Children and their families have opportunity to be involved in shaping local policies and % increase in uptake of free ELC for eligible two year olds measures to reduce the social and economic impact of poverty Family Firm participation rates impact of poverty % of pupils entering positive destinations Priority 9.
+Upskilling our children's services workforce Our contribution to making this happen How we will measure our progress A workforce who can provide appropriate and proportionate mental health responses for children and young people and have the Number of engagement/feedback session with parents/carers and young people's groups